-- 43 All decisions at members' meetings will be made by majority vote with the exception of the types of resolution listed in clause 44. - 44 The following resolutions will be valid only if passed by not less than two thirds of those voting on the resolution at a members' meeting (or if passed by way of a written resolution under clause 48): - 44.1 a resolution amending the constitution; - 44.2 a resolution expelling a person from membership under clause 23; - 44.3 a resolution directing the board to take any particular step (or directing the board not to take any particular step); - 44.4 a resolution approving the amalgamation of the organisation with another SCIO (or approving the constitution of the new SCIO to be constituted as the successor pursuant to that amalgamation); - 44.5 a resolution to the effect that all of the organisation's property, rights and liabilities should be transferred to another SCIO (or agreeing to the transfer from another SCIO of all of its property, rights and liabilities); - 44.6 a resolution for the winding up or dissolution of the organisation. - 45 If there is an equal number of votes for and against any resolution, the chairperson of the meeting will be entitled to a second (casting) vote. - 46 A resolution put to the vote at a members' meeting will be decided on a show of hands - unless the chairperson (or at least two other members present at the meeting) ask for a secret ballot. - 47 The chairperson will decide how any secret ballot is to be conducted, and he/she will declare the result of the ballot at the meeting.
+- 42 Every ordinary member has one vote, which must be given personally. - All decisions at members' meetings will be made by majority vote apart from the types of resolution listed in clause 44. - The following resolutions will be valid only if passed by not less than two thirds of those voting on the resolution at a members' meeting (or if passed by way of a written resolution under clause 48): - 44.1 a resolution amending the constitution. - 44.2 a resolution expelling a person from membership under clause 23. - 44.3 a resolution directing the board to take any step (or directing the board not to take any step). - 44.4 a resolution approving the amalgamation of the organisation with another SCIO (or approving the constitution of the new SCIO to be constituted as the successor pursuant to that amalgamation). - 44.5 a resolution to the effect that all the organisation's property, rights and liabilities should be transferred to another SCIO (or agreeing to the transfer from another SCIO of all its property, rights and liabilities). - 44.6 a resolution for the winding up or dissolution of the organisation. - If there is an equal number of votes for and against any resolution, the chairperson of the meeting shall have a vote if they are an ordinary member of the organisation. - A resolution put to the vote at a members' meeting will be decided on a show of hands unless the chairperson (or at least two other members present at the meeting) ask for a secret ballot. - The chairperson will decide how any secret ballot is to be conducted, and he/she/they will declare the result of the ballot at the meeting.